sstelfox/stelfox.net/content/knowledge_base/linux/aide.md

 title: AIDE
 ---

+# AIDE

 AIDE (Advanced Intrusion Detection Environment) is a file and directory integrity checker.

 ## Usage

-To check your configuration, use "aide -D".
+To check your configuration, use `aide -D`.

-To initialize the database, use "aide -i".
+To initialize the database, use `aide -i`.
 Depending on your configuration and system, this command can take a while to complete.

-You can check the system against the baseline database using "aide -C", or update the baseline db using "aide -u"
+You can check the system against the baseline database using `aide -C`, or update the baseline db using `aide -u`

 ## Config Files